 H3.
-We will apply PROMIS Global Physical Health (GPH-2) and Global Mental Health (GMH-2) scales for investigating the participants’ health (Hays et al. 2017).
+We planned to apply PROMIS Global Physical Health (GPH-2) and Global Mental Health (GMH-2) scales for investigating health (Hays et al. 2017).
 The United States based reference values for physical health are 42–50 (good) and 35–41 (fair); for mental health the values are 40–48 (good) and 28–40 (fair) (PROMIS 2021; Hays et al. 2015).
-When measured with GPH-2, the Finnish working population had the mean value of 44.2 whereas the value for the individuals meeting DSM-IV based criteria had 42.5.
+When measured with GPH-2 in the pilot, the Finnish working population had mean value 44.2 whereas the value for the individuals meeting DSM-IV based criteria was 42.5.
 With GMH-2, the values were 47.0 for the general working population and 44.5 for the DSM-IV based criteria meeting group.
 A one-way analysis of variance (ANOVA) test showed that there was a statistically significant difference between both physical health (F[1, 998]=4.66, p<0.05, Cohen’s d=0.23, 95% CI [.14, .33]) and mental health (F[1,998]=8.53, p<0.01, Cohen’s d=0.32, 95% CI [.22, .41]).
 Even small effects can be relevant if adverse health scenarios prolong over multiple years (Funder & Ozer 2019).
 Hence, we set our smallest effect size of interest to d=0.22 (the lowest 95% CI in the pilot; clear change in reference value).
-If either the mental or physical health of the DSM-IV and Self-assessment based groups are significantly (d≥0.22 at alpha 0.025) lower than those of the general population, we consider H3a/H3b corroborated.
+If either the mental or physical health of the DSM-IV and Self-assessment based groups is significantly (d≥0.22 at alpha 0.025) lower than that of the general population, we consider H3a/H3b corroborated.
 If corroborated, we consider that as theoretical evidence for the Self-assessment or DSM-IV based constructs linking to lower health.
 If neither mental nor physical effects are significant or below d=.22, we consider H3a/H3b not supported and continue with equivalence testing (Lakens 2017) to assess null support.
 As we did not find strong pilot evidence for H3c (Appendix 1), we set H0 as a competing hypothesis.
 In H3c, we assess the difference between the DSM-IV and Self-assessment groups.
-A significant effect (d≥0.22 at alpha 0.025) would be interpreted as support for the multiplicity of constructs health-wise.
-H0 is a competing hypothesis, and its corroboration would be evidence for construct similarity, health-wise.
+A significant effect (d≥0.22 at alpha 0.025) is interpreted as support for the multiplicity of constructs health-wise.
+H0 is a competing hypothesis, and its corroboration is interpreted as evidence for construct similarity, health-wise.

-Sampling plan
+Sampling

-The data will be collected with Bilendi, i.e. respondents will be invited remotely from the company’s 2.2M panel of participants (Appendix 1).
-The goal is to recruit 8000 Finnish respondents as nationally representative of gender, region, and age (between 16–65).
-We include two control questions (Oppenheimer et al. 2009) in the survey and remove those responses that fail both.
-Additionally, participants who report not having played videogames within the past six months will not fill out GRHP instruments (except THL1 for control purposes), and they will be considered not having GRHPs.
-The order of the screening instruments will be randomized.
+The data were collected with Bilendi, i.e. respondents were invited remotely from the company’s 2.2M panel of participants (Appendix 1).
+Ultimately, we recruited 8217 Finnish respondents as nationally representative of gender (women=4130, men=4070), region (East=797, South=3662, West=2831, North=927), and age (M=48.60, SD=18.18).
+We included two control questions (Oppenheimer et al. 2009) in the survey and Bilendi removed those responses that failed both (i.e., not included in N=8217).
+Additionally, participants who reported not having played videogames within the past six months did not fill out GRHP instruments, and they were considered not having GRHPs.
+The order of the screening instruments was randomized.

 H1.
-Our sample size calculation for the estimated prevalence rates is based on precision rather than power (see Rothman & Greenland, 2018).
+Our sample size calculation for the estimated prevalence rates was based on precision rather than power (see Rothman & Greenland, 2018).
 We calculated the required sample size of 7668 participants based on the 95% confidence interval around the point estimate 0.2, which corresponds with the smallest prevalence rate in the pilot (GDT).
-Thus, N=8000 is a rational sample size for precise prevalence analysis and comparison.
+Thus, N=8000 was a rational target sample size for precise prevalence analysis and comparison.

 H2.
-The sample size is derived from H1.
+Sample size derived from H1.